 Task management todo, section_write Yes Yes

-The mix of deterministic/non-deterministic and stateful/stateless tools has real implications for reproducibility and reward assignment.
+The mix of deterministic/non-deterministic and stateful/stateless tools impacts reproducibility and reward assignment.
 Non-deterministic tools mean two runs of the same trajectory can produce different outcomes — which complicates both debugging and verifier design.

 Strategy Description Trade-off